kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/08_Kubernetes_DNS/transcript.md

 kubectl exec -- curl....
 ```

-He we can see that our service object forwarded our curl request to the apache pod, which then sent the response.
+Here we can see that our service object forwarded our curl request to the apache pod, which then sent the response.
 That's because this service and apache pod are associated with each other through label and selectors, as covered in earlier videos.
 One way to confirm this association is by using the endpoints command:

 ```bash
 $ kubectl get endpoints svc-nodeport-httpd